What is Inventory Finance and How Can it Benefit Small Businesses?

 • Since your inventory serves as collateral, there’s no need to put up other business assets or personal guarantees.

-• Inventory as collateral makes inventory finance more attainable if you have poor credit or you’re a newer business.
+• Using inventory as collateral makes inventory finance solutions more attainable if you have poor credit or you’re a newer business.

 • Inventory loans are typically fast to secure, once approved.